+'''

+existsDBKey:: k -> (a -> k) -> (a -> Dynamic) -> Transaction () where the arguments are the foreign key, a getter function (enKey) for the key in the foreign entity and the dynamic predicate of the foreign entity.
+If the key does not exist, a KeyNotExistsError is raised.
 Furthermore, there are generic transactions to check minimum and maximum cardinalities for relationships and lists of foreign keys that can raise the transaction errors MinError, MaxError, or DuplicateKeyError.
-For each operation generated by our compiler, the necessary integrity checks are inserted based on the specification expressed by the ERD term.
+For each new and update operation generated by our compiler, the necessary integrity checks are inserted based on the ER specification.

+'''